4. ERMI Test

 Frequently Asked Questions

 Not really.
-While sometimes you can have a good idea if a piece of pipe wrap is asbestos or if spot on that wall is mold.
-But all of these items are microscopic and require some degree of testing to deffinitively identify what they are.
+While sometimes, you can have a good idea if a piece of pipe wrap is asbestos or if a spot on that wall is mold.
+But all of these items are microscopic and require some degree of testing to identify what they are.

-Just give us a call and we can help with the numbers.
-Of course, its best to have a formal mold assessment / inspection done first delineating mold impacts.
-But if it appears to be a small issue, we can usually figure it out pretty quickly.
+Just give us a call, and we can help with the numbers.
+Of course, it's best to have a formal mold assessment/inspection done first delineating mold impacts.
+But if it appears to be a minor issue, we can usually figure it out pretty quickly.
 There's no fee to prepare a quote if you own your home.
 For Home Buyers, we have a small fee that we credit back when you engage us.